 LL: Yes, it was great.
 We came back with some good finds.

-JL: Yeah, I’ve got good back protection.
-It could also break my back though. [laughs] it’s good, I prefer riding rather than driving around the city.
+it's good, I prefer riding rather than driving around the city.

 LL: It's so small, it's nice.
 Kudos to you.

 RB: So, what can we expect to hear from you at Soul Time In Hawaii on Thursday?

 JL: Probably a lot of the older stuff.
 I like a lot of the older R&B groups, the more dance-oriented stuff like The Orlons who's sang "Wah Watusi," you might hear some Sly & The Family Stone "There's A Riot Going On."
 And then some more funk-oriented stuff like Curtis Mayfield, which I always play on my show as well.
 But I want to intersperse the older R&B dance and party music, you know.
 That's what I gravitate towards when I do live gigs.

 I'm looking forward to it.
 That's this Thursday at Bevy.